Art in Public Spaces Master Plan

 I agree with those that say we need to stop calling ourselves the "City of the Arts."
 We don't even have a decent public art gallery.
 Forget the damn arts or make a longer term plan for actually funding galleries instead of adding big dumb statues or something that no locals actually stop to appreciate.
 The idea of the rotating art space inside the station is the best one here.

-Doc about 3 years ago
+Doc almost 4 years ago

 To be honest, I worry about the financial cost of having more enhancements at this time.
 I would prefer to put this on the back burner for the next few years.
 Our property taxes are simply much too high and are increasing every year.
 This is an easy cut back to make.
 More financial burden on our tax base just adds to our current stress at this time.
 I'm not in favour of increasing art installations, to be honest.

-dranne about 3 years ago
+dranne almost 4 years ago

 Would like to see a few iconic art installations.
 For example the bronze sculptures on the Malacon in Puerto Vallarta or the "Tree of used Cars" in Vancouver.
 Love them or hate them, people know them when they see images of them.
 Port Moody has done a wonderful job of placing small to medium scale art in public spaces however, we have not yet put up that one special piece of Public art that gets and keeps people talking for years.

-Bruce about 3 years ago
+Bruce almost 4 years ago

 The city of Port Moody has a branding issue.
 The “City of the Arts” where no one can find any arts.
 Yes there are clear examples of public works and there is the art center on St. John’s but that is it.
 Where is the community?
 How does one get involved?
 All questions I have been asking for the years I have lived in Port Moody.
 I am a practicing artist and have had art studios in Vancouver’s Gastown and in New West (the latter while living in Port Moody).
 Where there are studio spaces there is an active art community.
 Port Moody does own the Esplanade Art Studios but that space can have 11 people in it and no timeline or requirement to be participating in the community.
 Note that this space has not had a vacancy in years nor is there any form of access to the public.